 Brand – you can create a strong brand value if you really dedicate your time and effort.
 A strong brand value can be the difference between a big-time deal and a modest deal.

-Systems – if your site has automated systems in place, then it becomes more appealing for buyers.
+Systems – if your site has automated systems, it becomes more appealing for buyers.
 For instance, there should be less administrative work involved, and even better if the effort needed to maintain income is minimal.

 Joseph writes for valuator.com.au– click here to get more info from their complete guide to web business valuations.